 Why did the Normans come to Ireland?

-After Diarmuid died, the Norman knight Richard de Clare (known as ‘Strongbow’) inherited the throne of Leinster and the Normans never left!
+After Diarmuid died, the Norman knight Richard de Clare (known as ‘Strongbow’) became the de facto ruler and Lord of Leinster and the Normans never left!

 How did the Normans change Ireland?